Li-Wanhua/AMS/Test_Model_test_dataset/Motion/README.md

 ```
    After executed it, you can find a file named 'logits.npy' in './Optical_Flow/code/'.

-5. Considering we have three trained model for depth model, you have to re-operate 2 ~ 4 step **three times for three different trained model**.
+5. Considering we have three trained model for optical flow model, you have to re-operate 2 ~ 4 step **three times for three different trained model**.
 Then you have to rename three different 'logits.npy' as 'logits_1.npy','logits_2.npy' and 'logits_3.npy'

 6.
 ```